 including Finland, the Soviet Union, Mexico, Sri Lanka, and India.

-Politically he was an old-fashioned Liberal, an enthusiastic supporter
+Politically he was an old-fashioned Liberal, an enthusiastic

 of national independence and highly critical of the empires of the